Haskeeb265/obsidian-vault/1 - Rough Notes/Securing Data.md

 - Unless there's some randomness in the hashing function, the hash of a 2 same inputs would be the same

 - **Salting** is a process in which we give our hash function another input including the data.
 It's called "Salt".
-The purpose of salting is to ensure that the same input has different hashcodes.
+The purpose of salting is to ensure that the same input has different hash value.